zellat451/pyjump/README.md

 On first use, you'll be prompted to log into your Google Account via a browser window.
 The app stores a token locally to skip login next time.

-If you want to log on another identity, delete the `token.json` folder/file in the `Resouces` folder of the executable folder.
+If you want to log on another identity, delete the `token.json` folder/file in the executable folder.
 The app will then prompt you to log in again.

 Do **not** share your token file publicly.
 It is your google account identity and possesses all your access rights.